Aki-TooCool/Aki-TooCool/README.md

 - Hi, I’m @Aki-TooCool
 - I’m interested in Coding and Linux :D
-- I’m currently learning Python
+- I’m currently learning Python, C++ and HTML

 <!---
 Aki-TooCool/Aki-TooCool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.